vieiraj2/scaling-tests-with-docker/README.md

 - `dotnet test --settings .runsettings --filter name~lcs`
     - Run tests based on name

-[Microsoft's documentation] on their `dotnet test` command can be found here:
+If you have any questions regarding the `dotnet test` command, you can check it out following the [Microsoft's documentation].

 ## Questions or Feedback